-On Thursday, August 30, the FULL-DAY kindergarten program begins.
-Please make sure your child has arrangements for lunch, a rest time towel, and a ride home or Latchkey arrangements at dismissal time.
+THURSDAY, AUGUST 29 - Full-day kindergarten program begins.
 Kindergarten Welcome/Volunteer Sign-up Coffees from 9:00 to 10:00 a.m. in the Spiritual Center.
-Parents from Room 101 will gather in the Gathering Area, Room 102 in the lower level meeting rooms, and Room 105 in the upper level meeting rooms.
+Parents from Room 101 will gather in the upper level meeting rooms, Room 102 in the lower level meeting rooms, and Room 105 in the school Faculty Lounge.

 Kindergarten students do not wear uniforms.
 Comfortable clothes and non-marking rubber-soled closed-heel-and-toe shoes (no sandals permitted) suitable for activity are required.
 The school haircut and nail polish policies apply to kindergarten students.
 Kindergarten students have a group snack each day.
 Parents are asked to send a box of crackers at the beginning of each month for the class to share.
 Thank you for helping us to make this a happy and successful beginning of school for all of our kindergarten students.